guyroyse/bertha/sketch/README.md

 -----

 An Arduino must be plugged into the development machine in order to run the tests as the tests run against the hardware.
+Also, the following pins should be connected via short wires:

-Also, pins 12 & 13 should be connected to each other with a short piece of wire.
+- pins 12 & 13 should be connected to each other
+- pin A0 should be grounded
+- pin A1 should be set to 5V

 The Arduino IDE must be installed.
 Go to main [Arduino](http://arduino.cc) page to download and install it.